yoomlam/camelapp/README.md

 class router,qaP,htnP,apneaP,asthmaP,manualP processor
 ```

-- The Router QP responds to RRD API requests and determines how the claim should be processed
+- The Router QP responds to API requests and determines how the claim should be processed
     - For each new claim, it quickly validates the claim to send a response back to the API caller.
     - Based on the claim characteristics and any other data it gathers, it determines how the claim should proceed and adds the claim to an appropriate Queue for processing.
 - Each hypertension/asthma/apnea QP components is expected to:
     1. receive an item from its Queue (either pushed or pulled)
     2. gathers health data by querying external data sources
-    3. decides on the claim (see details in the “RRD processing” section)
+    3. decides on the claim
     4. adds a new item to the QA Queue
 - A Manual QP component can be included for discovery and research of new types of claims to fast track, or for scenarios where a claim has curious characteristics that require manual intervention.
-- The QA Processor performs quality assurance; to validate the RRD processing output and prep it for downstream processing (external to RRD).
+- The QA Processor performs quality assurance; to validate the processing output and prep it for downstream processing (external to the application).
 (Not shown in the diagram: another Manual QP component can be added for cases where the QA Processor finds an unsupported problem with the results.)
-- If requested as part of the original RRD API request, the Notifier Processor will execute any requested callbacks to indicate completion of RRD processing on the claim.
+- If requested as part of the original API request, the Notifier Processor will execute any requested callbacks to indicate completion of this application's processing on the claim.

 ## Application start-up